m-t-o-s/mtos/README.md

 # mtos

-**mtos** is a secured feed protocol that securely publishes and aggregates for tagging, remixing, and reblogging
+**mtos** is a secured feed protocol for publishing and aggregating media for tagging, remixing, and reblogging

 # protections against surveillance